bcgov/smk-cli/docs/edit-layer.md

 `Title` allows you to change the displayed title for the layer in all locations of your application.
 Click once in the Title text-box and enter your desired layer title.

-#### Available for Identify
+#### Available for identify

-`Avaiable for Identify` allows this layer to display results in the identify window when a user clicks on the map with the identify tool.
+`Avaiable for identify` allows this layer to display results in the identify window when a user clicks on the map with the identify tool.
 If you do not want a layer to be identified (for example, reference layers, boundaries, etc.) disable this check-box by clicking it once.

+#### Always show legend in layers tool

+`Always show legend in layers tool` toggles whether the legend always appears in the Layers tool.
+By default, each layer's legend is off.

+#### Display Range

+`Display Range` allows you to specify an allowable range where this layer can be displayed.
+If your map is outside of this scale range, the layer will not draw on the map, and will not be identifiable or selectable.

 #### Opacity

-`Opacity` adjust how transparent the layer is by default.
+`Opacity` adjusts how transparent the layer is by default.
 Making a layer 100% Opaque will prevent users from seeing features covered by this layer.
 Setting a layer to 0% Opaque will prevent it from displaying on the map at all, but it will still be identifiable and selectable (just invisible).

-#### Display Range

-`Display Range` allows you to specify an allowable range where this layer can be displayed.
-If your map is outside of this scale range, the layer will not draw on the map, and will not be identifiable or selectable.

 #### Show Labels